tamhinsf/ChannelSurf/README.md

    * dotnet run /path/to/channels.json
    * dotnet run /path/to/slack/archive/myexport.zip (replace myexport.zip with your archive filename)
 * If prompted, provide your Active Directory Tenant Name and Application Id
-* Follow the instructions provided to sign in: start a web browser, enter the security code provided, and then your O365 credentials.
-We strongly suggest you use your web browser's "private mode".
+* Follow the instructions provided to sign in:
+   * Start a web browser and go to https://aka.ms/devicelogin - we strongly suggest you use your web browser's "private mode".
+   * Enter the security code provided in the command prompt
+   * Consent to using ChannelSurfCli
+   * Enter your O365 credentials.
-* After you login through the web browser, return to your command prompt
+   * Return to your command prompt
 * Select the target Microsoft Team you want to create or re-create your channels into.
 * Go back to the Microsoft Team app and explore the channels you added!